-Following initial roll call, Lilly Allen of the RPC began the meeting, reminding participants to put themselves on mute when not speaking.
-Liz Bellas of Regional Parks gave a self-introduction, introduced Daniel Iacofano of MIG, Inc., and thanked all participants for dedicating their time to the NRMP public workshop.
-Ms. Bellas then handed the meeting over to Mr. Iacofano.
+Following initial roll call, Lilly Allen of the RPC began the meeting, reminding themselves on mute when not speaking.
+Liz Bellas of Regional Parks gave a s introduced Daniel Iacofano of MIG, Inc., and thanked all participants for ded the NRMP public workshop.
+Ms. Bellas then handed the meeting over to Mr.